ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## currentProfiles {#current-profiles}

-Returns list of the current [setting profiles](../../operations/access-rights.md#settings-profiles-management) for current user.
-The command [SET PROFILE](../../sql-reference/statements/set.md#query-set) could be used to change the current setting profile.
-If the command `SET PROFILE` hasn't been called the function returns the profiles specified at the current user's definition (see [CREATE USER](../../sql-reference/statements/create/user.md#create-user-statement), `SETTINGS` section).
+Returns a list of the current [settings profiles](../../operations/access-rights.md#settings-profiles-management) for the current user.

+The settings profile can be specified at the user's definition (see [CREATE USER](../../sql-reference/statements/create/user.md#create-user-statement), `PROFILE` clause) and can be changed with the [SET profile](../../sql-reference/statements/set.md#query-set) statements lately.

 **Syntax**